DianaS96/Covid-19_visualization/README.md

   * Daily cases and total deaths
   * Top 10 countries with the highest number of confirmed COVID-19 cases
   * Top 10 countries with the highest number of deaths from COVID-19
+  * Covid-19 spread in the world (map visualization)

 Programming languages and technologies used: Python (Flask, Pandas, NumPy, Matplotlib), HTML, CSS